seminho77/WebEngineering/README.md

   }
   ```

 - **Why it helps:** This means TypeScript can check that we're using data correctly.
 It catches mistakes like typos or wrong data types before we even run the code.
-This makes our code less buggy and more reliable.
+This makes the code less buggy and more reliable.

 ### 2. Improved Error Handling with Null Checks